Ppontan/Ppontan/README.md

     Administration 2 ✔️
     Computer Engineering 1a ✔️
     Computer and network technology ✔️
-    Information and communication 1 Soon starting ✔️ Information and communication 2 ✔️
+    Information and communication 1 ✔️
+    Information and communication 2 ✔️
     Web server programming 1
     Web development 1